amirbaharvand66/fem_non_lin_truss/README.md

 *gnltc_slender_truss_beam_buckl*, geometry non-linearity truss code (for a linear material) under buckling

-## Installation
+## Dependencies
-Required Numpy, Matplotlib and SciPy packages to run.
+Numpy, Matplotlib and SciPy

 ## Note
 For geometry non-linearity the code still is slow because of large size of the tangential stiffness matrix.
 In next version, a bandwidth approach will be implemented to reduce the computational cost.